jimka2001/cl-rte/adjuvant/README.md

 The effect of this is that symbols like `NIL` and `-` get read as `COMMON-LISP:NIL` and `COMMON-LISP:-` rather than as keywords.

+* `def-cache-fun` -- macro -  Define three functions named by FUN-NAME and WITH-NAME a derived name.
+The lambda list of the first function is given by LAM-LIST.
+The semantics of the first function will be to normally simply return the value of BODY.
+However, if the call site to the first function is within the dymamic extent of the second function, the the return value will be cached, and the arguments are found in the cache BODY is not evaluated but simply the cached value of the return value will be returned.

 ## License